Set up Sophos Firewall Site-to-Site IPsec VPN

 - PFS

 For third-party firewalls, the peer should confirm the same values in writing.
-A screenshot alone is often not enough because individual fields are named differently depending on the vendor.
+A screenshot alone is often insufficient because individual fields may have different names depending on the vendor.

 2. Add the IPsec connection